 For our next anthology we want to bring together stories that are tightly linked, connected by a recurring location.
 This place is the Railway Inn, a fictional pub in a typical English town.

-In 2019 Didcot Writers will be putting together their fourth anthology of short stories.
+This will be Didcot Writers’ sixth anthology of short stories.
 Find out about past publications here.
-Submissions will open on 1st January 2019, and close on 30th April 2019.
+Submissions will open on 1st June 2019, and close on 31st August 2019.

-- Your piece must be prose of between 800 and 5,000 words, and relate to the theme ‘first contact’.
+- Your piece must be prose of between 800 and 5,000 words, and relate to the fictional pub, ‘The Railway Inn’.

 - Submissions are welcome from around the world but must be in English.

-- The theme (and title) of the anthology is ‘First Contact’, your submission can be in any genre.
+- The theme (and title) of the anthology is ‘A Night at the Railway Inn’, your submission can be in any genre.
 Please choose a title for your story that is different to that of the anthology.

 - Include your story title and name/pseudonym at the top of the first page of your manuscript.
 Do not use headers and footers or include page numbers.

-- Regarding the formatting of the document please follow the below points.
+- Regarding the formatting of the document please follow the points below.
 Making errors in formatting won’t have you automatically disqualified, but it will take time to sort it out, and we’d rather spend our time on other things.
-We might ask you to revise and resubmit: the earlier you submit your work the more time there will be to sort these things out before the final deadline of 30th April 2019.
+We might ask you to revise and resubmit: the earlier you submit your work the more time there will be to sort these things out before the deadline.
 So: